 The goal of inbound marketing is to attract your ideal client to your website through varying types of valuable content.
 When people get to your website via your inbound marketing efforts, they are most likely looking for something to help them solve a problem, entertain them or educate them further.

-If your lead magnet satisfies one of these goals and your visitor can get it without a lot of strings attached, they will opt-in to your email list and give you permission to send them more useful content.
-Without a compelling and relevant lead magnet, your audience will think “great – let me add my email to one more list so I can get bombarded with more email!”
+If your lead magnet satisfies one of these goals, they will opt-in to your email list.
+This now gives you permission to send them more useful content.
+Without a compelling and relevant lead magnet, your audience will think twice about signing up for yet another email list.

-Offering that valuable resource when they opt-in to your list will help your email campaigns or blog posts be more visible in the overload of email promotions.
+Offering a valuable resource to opt-in to your list helps your email campaigns be more visible in the overload of email promotions.

 What are Lead Magnets?

 A lead magnet, sometimes referred to as an “irresistible bribe”, provides something of value to a prospect in exchange for their contact information.
-In most cases, you only need their email address, but for higher end offers, you may also ask for other information.
+In most cases, you only need their email address.
+For higher end offers, you may also ask for other information.

 10 Highly Effective Lead Magnet Ideas

 People are always looking for tools to get faster results.
-If you have a tool that makes a process in your business more effective, turn it into a template that will be valuable to those you want to attract.
+If you have a tool that makes a process in your business more effective, turn it into a template.
+Be sure that template will be valuable to those you want to attract.
 Examples of useful templates:

 - Marketing plan